Social and Human Services

 This course introduces the interpersonal and communication skills used in helping relationships and professions.
 Topics include self-understanding; growth techniques; assertive, passive, and aggressive behaviors; and effective communications in the helping role.
 Upon completion, students should be able to demonstrate skills for effective communications in helping relationships which promote understanding of self, other people, and personal growth.

 HSE 123.
-Interviewing Techniques.
+Interviewing Techniques for Human Services.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0

 HSE 125.
 Counseling.
 3.0 Credits.
 Class-2.0.
 Clinical-0.0.
 Lab-2.0.
 Work-0.0